 So, how can you make sure you’re developing a solid, actionable content marketing plan?
 Well, you’ll first have to avoid the following mistakes as they will derail your content strategy.
 Here’s what to avoid:

 Mistake #1: Relying completely on the marketing department

 Why?
 Because the marketing department won’t always know what the best type of content you should be creating.
-For example, with KISSmetrics here are some of the types of content our engineering and design departments recommended:
+For example, at KISSmetrics, our engineering and design departments recommended various types of content:

-- Encourage other departments – tell them the benefits of content marketing for the company as well as how it can benefit them personally.
-Such as increasing their personal brand.
-An easy way to do this is to also look for people in the company who are already communicating to customers, as they are going to be more open to blogging.
+- Encourage other departments - tell them the benefits of content marketing for the company and for them personally such as increasing their personal brand.
+An easy way to do this is to also look for people in the company who are already communicating to customers as they are going to be more open to blogging.

-- Create an editorial board for all content pieces – this will act as both a springboard for ideas, and keeping the brand and voice consistent through all content marketing channels.
+- Create an editorial board for all content pieces – this will act as both a springboard for ideas and a way to keep the brand and voice consistent through all content marketing channels.